 Meanwhile, Zdeno Chara became one of the most intimidating, highly skilled defenders to play in the NHL.
-Averaging around 25 minutes on the ice per game, Chara found his scoring touch with the Senators, scoring 146 points in 299 career games in Ottawa.
+Averaging around 25 minutes per game, Chara found his scoring touch with the Senators, scoring 146 points in 299 career games in Ottawa.

 And who did the Senators end up drafting with the pick they received from the Islanders; star player and former captain Jason Spezza.

 Meanwhile, Yashin only played five seasons with the Islanders before his contract was bought out.
 During his time on the island, Yashin’s play deteriorated, scoring 290 points in 346 career games.
 The Islanders still pay Yashin $2.2 million this year, the last year of his buyout.

 Calgary Trades Brett Hull to the St. Louis Blues

 In March of 1988, the Calgary Flames made one of the worst trades in NHL history.